tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

    storage server
      a Tahoe-LAFS process configured to offer storage and reachable over the network for store and retrieve operations

+   storage service
+     a Python object held in memory in the storage server which provides the implementation of the storage protocol

    introducer
      a Tahoe-LAFS process at a known location configured to re-publish announcements about the location of storage servers

    fURL
-     a self-authenticating URL-like string which can be used to locate a remote object using the Foolscap protocol
+     a self-authenticating URL-like string which can be used to locate a remote object using the Foolscap protocol (the storage service is an example of such an object)

+   NURL
+     a self-authenticating URL-like string almost exactly like a fURL but without being tied to Foolscap

+   swissnum
+     a short random string which is part of a fURL and which acts as a shared secret to authorize clients to use a storage service

    lease
      state associated with a share informing a storage server of the duration of storage desired by a client